-- 1. Physical Properties: For 3D physical property models to be used effectively for interpretation and exploration targeting, a good understanding of the exploration target physical properties will be needed which can be related to geology and geologic processes. - 2.
+- Physical Properties: For 3D physical property models to be used effectively for interpretation and exploration targeting, a good understanding of the exploration target physical properties will be needed which can be related to geology and geologic processes. - 2.
 Constraining Information: If geologic or physical property information is made available, the models can be recreated with this information acting as a constraint on the inversion process.
 This would produce more reliable models that are consistent with multiple data sets.
 This can be performed on smaller scale regions of the model.
 Such information could include drill-holes, geologic maps, outcrop physical property samples, etc. - 3.
 Target Customization: Integrated interpretation and 3D GIS analysis on the three physical property models can be customized to specific exploration target criteria, such that a set of model queries suitable for massive sulphide exploration would be different than queries designed for porphyry copper exploration. - 4.
-Survey Design for follow-up data acquisition: Data acquired as follow-up to targeting from the QUEST physical property models, or from other data (e.g. geochemical surveys), can be collected using effective survey designs based on physical property analysis and the QUEST models.
+Survey Design for follow-up data acquisition: Data acquired as follow-up to targeting from the physical property models, or from other data (e.g. geochemical surveys), can be collected using effective survey designs based on physical property analysis and the inversion models.
 This will ensure appropriate sensitivity to the exploration target is obtained.
 An example of this could be a DC Resistivity and IP survey being designed to target a magnetic susceptibility body at an estimated depth with known conductive overburden present to a given depth.
 This knowledge will allow feasibility studies to optimize the survey parameters so the goal of the survey is efficiently realised.

 - 5. Detailed Data acquisition: More detailed and possibly different geophysical data can be acquired in order to define the geophysical model targets at a higher resolution.
 This has already been done over some deposits and prospects in the QUEST area such as the Mt.
 Milligan deposit where closer line-spacing infill AEM and magnetic data were collected. - 6.
 Integrated Modelling: The density contrast, magnetic susceptibility, and conductivity models can be used to help constrain each other.
 Structures in the models that can be assumed common to both the gravity and magnetic inversions can be shared so that each model is consistent were possible.
 Also the 1D AEM modelling of overburden thicknesses could be used to constrain the potential field models at a smaller scale. - 7.
 Common Earth Model Development: In order to continue the construction of a Common Earth Model with multiple earth properties useful for exploration targeting, more layers of information such as different geophysical data or models, geochemical data, drilling, assays, and geologic mapping and structural information can be added.
-This would help develop a Common Earth Model with all the important information needed to design comprehensive exploration search criteria in the QUEST area. - 8.
-Discrete AEM modelling: The 1D AEM inversion models may not be an appropriate model type for discrete 3D conductive bodies.
-Discrete 3D EM anomaly modelling with plates in conjunction with the 1D models may provide more information about the EM conductors. - 9.
-Classification Methods: A simple example of an integrated physical property query is presented.
-Classification of the models based on more advanced methods would produce a model that would relate more closely to geology, alteration, and mineralization for exploration targeting purposes. - 10.
+This would help develop a Common Earth Model with all the important information needed to design comprehensive exploration search criteria in the project area. - 8.
 Additional Regional Data Coverage: Regional airborne data coverage can be extended to cover adjacent areas, or different areas in British Columbia.
-This will enable the same exploration resource as demonstrated from the success of the QUEST surveys and data analysis.

-11. Accounting for complicated magnetization: The magnetic inversion modelling did not account for either remanent or self-demagnetization affects.
+This will enable the same exploration resource as demonstrated from the success of the collective QUEST projects, surveys, and data analysis. - 9.
+Accounting for complicated magnetization: The magnetic inversion modelling did not account for either remanent or self-demagnetization affects.
 In some areas, these may be present and it will be important to understand the effect more complicated magnetization has on the data in order to avoid misleading interpretations.
 This should be considered if recovered magnetic susceptibility values are above 0.2 S.I.
-(0.4 S.I. encountered in the QUEST magnetic susceptibility model) and may become more apparent if the modelling discretization size is reduced.
+(0.4 S.I. encountered in the magnetic susceptibility model) and may become more apparent if the modelling discretization size is reduced.